hypercore-protocol/cli/docs/guides/downloading-a-folder.md

 # Downloading a folder from a hyperdrive

-The command we'll be using is `sync`:

 ```
 hyp drive sync {source} [target]
 ```

-In this case, the "source" is a hyperdrive and the "target" is your local folder.

-Run the following command with the correct hyperdrive URL and target folder path:
+- **source** The hyperdrive you want to download.
+- **target** The path of the local folder you want to download to.

+Example:

 ```
 hyp drive sync hyper://1234..af ./target-folder --no-live
 ```

-The target folder now contains the hyperdrive's files.
-You can re-run the command to update the target folder (it will cause the target folder to match the hyperdrive *exactly* so watch out for data loss).
+You can re-run the command to update the target folder.
+It will cause the target folder to match the hyperdrive *exactly* so watch out for data loss.

-If you want to *continuously* sync the hyperdrive to the target folder so that updates automatically get written, leave out the `--no-live` switch.
+> If you don't include `--no-live` the sync command will continuously sync the source to the target.